NoroffFEU/development-platforms/trpc-case-study.md

 ### Example of use

-In the example we're using a T3 app, configured with tRPC, Prisma and MongoDB.
+In the example we're using a T3 app, configured with tRPC, Prisma, MongoDB, Next.js and Typescript.

       - MongoDB is our database.
       - tRPC is will be used to create our endpoint.
       - Prisma to handle data to our database.

-In our front-end, client folder we have defined an endpoint the following way, and is the example we're going to follow, while highlighting some of tRPC's excellent workflow and QoL features.
+In our front-end, client folder we have defined an endpoint the following way.
+We're going to take a closer look at how tRPC can be used to tie everything together from backend functions, frontend rendering and an updated database with a new entry, while highlighting some of tRPC's excellent workflow and QoL features.

 ```tsx
       import { api } from '../utils.api';